frederic-mahe/Hardware-Target-Game-Database/README.md

 Because most flash-carts require specific ROMs and fixes, it is a monumental task to compile 100% complete/working setups, and is often beyond the capabilities of any one person.
-Thousands of hours have been invested in the SMDBs of this project with the goal of 100% complete, 100% working real-hardware compatible arrangements of the highest quality ROM dumps.
+Thousands of hours have been invested in the *SmokeMonster databases* (or SMDBs) of this project with the goal of 100% complete, 100% working real-hardware compatible arrangements of the highest quality ROM dumps.
 File hierarchies are shared via SMDB database files which contain all of the information needed to identify and sort files.

 Text databases are provided for a range of flash-carts.
 These SMDBs allow users to dump all of their legally acquired ROMs into a single